Henduww/EasedDiscordTheme/README.md

 > NOTE: Some small details may be outdated in the examples.
 Video preview should always be up-to date.

-> NEW IN 3.2: Massive changes to settings and login-screen, as well as improvements to already modified aspects of the theme
+> NEW IN 3.3: Lots of improvements to fix problems caused by Discord update, also added minified version, making the theme easier to install.

 ## Created for BetterDiscord
 This theme requires Better Discord to function, as "vanilla" Discord does not currently support custom themes.